alaasiyamek2000/License-Plates-and-Street-Distortions-Detection/README.md

 - License plates violations

+## Applying OCR to The License Plate
+To apply OCR on a License plate text detection and recognition, I use a module called [keras-ocr](https://keras-ocr.readthedocs.io/en/latest/).

 ## Dataset
 To create the model's dataset, all bellow labeled datasets were cloned at ones to use for the same task.
 Each class has approximately between 1,200 to 1,800 images, a total of 8,3100 images.